Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Atherogenic Index vs Triglyceride/HDL Ratio: Are They Saying the Same Thing?

-The triglyceride/HDL ratio is a simple arithmetic relationship.
-It is easy to calculate, intuitive, and strongly linked to insulin resistance and metabolic syndrome.
+- Triglyceride/HDL ratio: A simple arithmetic relationship.
+It is easy to calculate, intuitive, and strongly linked to insulin resistance.
+It serves as an excellent screening marker.

 In practical terms: